StevenStreasick/GVSU-CIS641-Introverted/README.md

 * [Steven Streasick](https://github.com/StevenStreasick/GVSU-CIS641-Introverted/tree/main) https://github.com/StevenStreasick

 ## Prerequisites
-GoDot 4 and
-GitHub
+GoDot 4.3 - Stable release

 ## Run Instructions
 Download the ZIP file from the public repo.
-Then import a new project into GoDot 4 and choose the newly downloaded ZIP file.
-Then press the Play current Scene.
+Then open GoDot and select 'Import'.
+GoDot will recognize and handle all of the project setup if you provide a zip file during this import process.
+After the project is created, the project can be played by pressing the 'Run Project' button in the top right.

+## Data Collection
+The game will automatically create a folder under %app_data%/Godot/app_userdata/[PROJECT NAME] called 'sas_data'.
+The data will begin being collected 15 seconds after the game has started and will end 45 seconds after the game has started.
+When the data finishes collecting, a print out statement will display within the output stating 'Times up'.
+Each run will be automatically logged into a new text file, where each file following the naming scheme 'Run i.txt'

 ## Relevant Artifacts and Documents